 Myth 6: I can eat as much protein as I want, as long I cut down on my carbohydrate intake

-My Healthy Plate).
-Excessive intake can lead to weight gain.
+Excessive intake of any nutrient, including protein, may lead to weight gain.

 Myth 8: Fat does not matter, so I can ignore the fat content in my meals